andre15ap/login-node/README.md

 # Login with node

-Register and login with node js and ejs for view-engine
+Register and login with node js and ejs for template engine

 ## Available Scripts